Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 1. Change Merge Type to **Squash commit** and check box Delete SecretFix after merging, to merge changes into the main branch.

     ![Completing merge](media/advlab25.png)

-    > **ProTip!**
-    Squash Merge is important.
-If we just commit, the exposed credential will still be in the history.
-To avoid this, fix the code, use a Squash Merge, push it to repo, and you're done!

-    > **Note**
-    The build will run automatically, initiating the secret scanning task, and publishing the results to Advanced Security, and an alert will automatically be closed.
-However, the exposed issue will still be in the history and must be dismissed.

 ### Task 3: Dismissing secret scanning alerts